-At December 31, 2017, \$501.3 million of our borrowings were on a variable rate basis at various interest rates tied to one-month LIBOR.
+At December 31, 2018, \$427.0 million of our borrowings were on a variable rate basis at various interest rates tied to one-month LIBOR.
 Our equipment leases are generally structured at fixed rental rates for specified terms.
 Increases in interest rates could narrow or result in a negative spread between the rental revenue we realize under our leases and the interest rate that we pay under our borrowings.
 Historically, we have entered into interest rate derivative instruments to mitigate our exposure to interest rate risk and not to speculate or trade in these derivative products.
-During 2016, we entered into one interest rate swap agreement which has notional outstanding amount of \$100.0 million, which has a remaining term of 40 months as of December 31, 2017.
-The fair value of the swap at December 31, 2017 and 2016 was \$1.1 million and \$68,000, respectively, representing a net asset for us.
+During 2016, we entered into one interest rate swap agreement which has notional outstanding amount of \$100.0 million, which has a remaining term of 28 months as of December 31, 2018.
+The fair value of the swap at December 31, 2018 and 2017 was \$1.7 million and \$1.1 million, respectively, representing a net asset for us.

 We record derivative instruments at fair value as either an asset or liability.
 We have used derivative instruments (primarily interest rate swaps) to manage the risk of interest rate fluctuation.
 While substantially all our derivative transactions are entered into for the purposes described above, hedge accounting is only applied where specific criteria have been met and it is practicable to do so.
 In order to apply hedge accounting, the transaction must be designated as a hedge and the hedge relationship must be highly effective.
 The hedging instrument's effectiveness is assessed utilizing regression analysis at the inception of the hedge and on at least a quarterly basis throughout its life.
 All of the transactions that we have designated as hedges are accounted for as cash flow hedges.
 The effective portion of the gain or loss on a derivative instrument designated as a cash flow hedge is reported as a component of other comprehensive income and is reclassified into earnings in the period during which the transaction being hedged affects earnings.
 The ineffective portion of these hedges flows through earnings in the current period.
-The hedge accounting for these derivative instrument arrangements increased interest expense by \$0.6 million, \$25,000, and Nil for the years ended December 31, 2017, December 31, 2016 and December 31, 2015, respectively.
+The hedge accounting for these derivative instrument arrangements adjusted interest expense by \$(0.4) million, \$0.6 million, and \$25,000 for the years ended December 31, 2018, 2017 and 2016, respectively.
 This incremental cost (benefit) for the swaps effective for hedge accounting was included in interest expense for the respective periods.